 Parents play an important role in the sexual health education of their children.
 Although parents may find this role challenging, they can be effective sexual health educators when provided with support and accurate information.
 This DVD provides parents with useful information about how to talk to their children about sexual health.

 Are You Positive You’re Negative?
-HIV and Hepatitis C
+Protect Yourself and Others.
+Get Tested.

-This poster was created to promote further awareness of HIV/AIDS and hepatitis C in Saskatchewan and to highlight the importance of testing for pregnant women.SKU: 7-014
+This poster was created to promote further awareness of the need for STI and HIV testing in Saskatchewan and to highlight the importance of contraceptive use.SKU: 7-016

 Healthy Steps for Teen Parents, 2nd Edition, Volume 3: Postpartum